 When a station has data to send, it transmits with a probability of p whenever it finds the channel idle.
 With a probability of q = 1- p it defers until the next slot and the same procedure iterates.
-If the channel has become busy meanwhile, the station waits a random time and starts again.
-If the channel is busy when first sensing it, the station waits until the next slot and repeats the procedure.
+If the channel has become busy meanwhile, the station waits a random time and starts again (back-off time).
+If the channel is busy when first sensing it, the station waits until the next slot and repeats the procedure (no back-off time).